-When pesticides are used to protect plants from pests, they can sometimes have negative unintended consequences when pollinators and other beneficial insects become exposed.
-We want to be able to grow healthy crops and other plants, but we want to have the least amount of impact on the insects that we need.
-If you have to use chemical pesticides, reduce the chance of harming pollinators by 1) ensuring that the application is necessary and 2) reducing the non-target exposure of the application.
+When pesticides are used to protect plants from pests, they can sometimes have negative unintended consequences for pollinators and other beneficial insects.
+We want to be able to grow healthy crops and other plants, while having the least amount of impact on the insects and other animals that we need.
+When we use pesticides we want to 1) ensure that the application is necessary and 2) reduce the exposure to non-target insects.

 If you are considering using pesticides in your home garden, please review our Bee Aware brochure.

 - Use preventative measures.
 One great thing you can do is to encourage diverse habitat.
 Diverse plants reduce pest activity and also attract natural predators.
 Additionally, it is helpful to plant varieties that are known to be more disease and pest resistant (learn more about good trees and shrubs or native plant varieties).
 If you have seen some pest activity, bury the infested plant residues so more pests are not attracted.
 It is also healthy to expect and except some pest activity.
 Not every garden or lawn will be perfect and you will do pollinators a favor if you avoid pesticide use as long as possible.